kodiua/angular-styleguide-es6/README.md

 ## Components

 A Component module is the container reference for all reusable components.
-The parts required are decoupled from all other parts and thus can be moved into any other application with ease.
-As with other parts, keeping the template and controller in separate files reduces component clutter.
+The entities required are decoupled from all other entities and thus can be moved into any other application with ease.
+As with other entites, keeping the template and controller in separate files reduces component clutter.

 When creating components, a configuration object is supplied as opposed to a function used by directive modules.